sikaeducation/react-testing-workshop/standards/build-tests-react/topics/equivalence-partitioning/README.md

 * Array with one string
 * Array with multiple strings

+How many partitions and boundaries you test for a piece of code should be proportional to how likely or critical a missed failure is, as well as how generic the code is.
+If piece of code being used incorrectly has safety implications, it's probably useful to assert behavior for every partition and every boundary.
+Similarly, a generic utility library that could be used in any number of contexts should provide cover a lot of partitions and boundaries.
+The rest of the time, it's OK to stick to partitions and boundaries that are the most common or express the purpose of the code the best.

+In formulating which boundaries and partitions you want to test, consider the following cases.

 ### Strings

-Some stock partitions for strings are:

 * An empty string
 * A single character
 * Multiple characters
+* String with newlines
+* String with unicode characters
 * The maximum string length on the platform.
-The longest string supported by the JavaScript spec is 2^53, but in practice the number is much lower.
+The longest string supported by the JavaScript spec is 2^53, but in practice the number supported by each runtime is much lower.

 ### Numbers

-Some stock partitions for numbers are:

 * `-1`
 * `0`